openmas-ai/openmas/docs/guides/mcp_sse_tool_call_tutorial.md

 class ToolProviderAgent(BaseAgent):
     """Agent that provides an MCP tool over SSE.

-    This agent registers a tool called "process_data" that handles incoming data and returns a processed result.
+    This agent registers a tool called "process_text" that handles incoming data and returns a processed result.

     Unlike stdio-based tools, this provider runs as an HTTP server that